gyulamad/autobuild/README.md

 #include <FL/Fl_Box.H>
 ```

 In this example, the comment `// DEPENDENCY: fltk` indicates that the code depends on the `fltk` library.
-This comment should be placed before any `#include` directives or code that uses the library.
+This comment recommended to be placed before any `#include` directives or code that uses the library.

 This will tell the autobuild tool to search for the dependency class in the `dependencies/` directory.